Protecting God’s Children: Frequently Asked Questions

 The Director of Administration will designate a qualified, trained Investigator to gather information independently regarding the allegation.
 FSC DENA will strive to maintain the rights of all concerned in the process of an investigation of the sexual abuse of a minor.

-The Victim Outreach Coordinator will provide you with recommendations for various resources.
+The Survivors Assistance Coordinator will provide you with recommendations for various resources.

 No. FSC DENA will not require that you see or speak to the accused as part of the investigation process.

-If you are not sure if misconduct occurred it is still okay to contact the Victim Outreach Coordinator.
-He/she can help you figure out and understand what may have happened and give you advice moving forward.
+If you are not sure if misconduct occurred it is still okay to contact the Survivors Assistance Coordinator.
+He can help you figure out and understand what may have happened and give you advice moving forward.

 However, anyone who knowingly makes a false, malicious, or frivolous report of discrimination, sexual harassment or sexual assault may be subject to legal action.